ArchangelX360/dataset-visualizer/README.md

 ...
 ```

-* The boxplot scheme with *Highchart* "candlestick" type
+* The candlestick scheme with *Highchart* "candlestick" type

 ``` javascript
 {